dbf/django-dpotools/README.md

 # [django-dpotools](https://github.com/dbf/django-dpotools)
-django-dpotools is a collection of tools meant to simplify the life of data protection officers (DPOs) of large entities (such as universities) with a lot of individuals and departments processing personal data.
+django-dpotools is an open source collection of tools meant to simplify the life of data protection officers (DPOs) of large entities (such as universities) with a lot of individuals and departments processing personal data.

 django-dpotools currently include
 - a form to securely and (as an option) anonymously pass information to